How and when to use your car fog lights

 Drive slowly, and leave a bigger gap to other vehicles in case they have to stop suddenly.

 When you are stopped, for example at traffic lights, keep your foot on the brake pedal so your brake lights are lit up, making you more visible to other traffic.
-When a car stops behind you, though, use your handbrake and remove your foot from the brake pedal to avoid dazzling the other driver.
+If a car stops behind you, though, use your handbrake and remove your foot from the brake pedal to avoid dazzling the other driver.

 ALSO READ: